bharatsingh100/employee-hub/README.md

 # employee-hub
-spring boot application to manage various opertations in organisation
+spring boot application providing CRUD operations for Employees and Departments in an organisation.
+Functionality to enroll an employee into a department.